-- § 6.
-Subdivisions 2, 4, 6, 7 and 8 of section 860-g of the labor law, as added by chapter 475 of the laws of 2008, are amended to read as follows: - 2.
+- § 7.
+Subdivisions 2, 4, 6 and 8 of section 860-g of the labor law, as added by chapter 475 of the laws of 2008, are amended and two new subdivisions 9 and 10 are added to read as follows: - 2.
 Back pay and other liability under this section is calculated for the period of the employer's violation, [up to a maximum of sixty days,] or one-half the number of days that the employee was employed by the employer, whichever period is smaller. - 4.
-The amount of an employer's liability under subdivision one of this section, shall be reduced by the following: - (a) Any wages, except vacation moneys accrued before the period of the employer's violation, paid by the employer to the employee during the period of the employer's violation. - (b) Any voluntary and unconditional payments made by the employer to the employee that were not required to satisfy any legal obligation. - (c) Any [payments by the employer to a third party or trustee, such as premiums for health benefits or payments to a defined contribution pension plan, on behalf of and attributable to the employee for the period of the violation. - (d) Any liability paid by the employer under any applicable federal law governing notification of mass layoffs, [plant] facility closings, or relocations. - [(e)] (d) In an administrative proceeding by the commissioner, any liability paid by the employer prior to the commissioner's determination as the result of a private action brought under this article. - [(f)] (e) In a private action brought under this article, any liability paid by the employer in an administrative proceeding by the commissioner prior to the adjudication of such private action. - 6.
-[If an employer proves to the satisfaction of the commissioner that the act or omission that violated this article was in good faith and that the employer had reasonable grounds for believing that the act or omission was not a violation of this article, the commissioner may, in his or her discretion, reduce the amount of liability provided for in this section.
-In determining the amount of such reduction, the commissioner shall consider (a) the size of the employer; (b) the hardships imposed on employees by the violation; (c) any efforts by the employer 38 to mitigate the violation; and (d) the grounds for the employer's belief. - 7.
-An aggrieved employee, local government, or an employee representative seeking to establish liability against an employer may bring a civil action on behalf of the person, other persons similarly situated, or both, in any court of competent jurisdiction, within the time period provided by section two hundred thirteen of the civil practice law and rules.
-The court may award reasonable attorneys' fees as part of costs to any plaintiff who prevails in a civil action brought under this article.
-If the court determines that an employer conducted a reasonable investigation in good faith, and had reasonable grounds to believe that its conduct was not a violation of this article, the court may reduce the amount of any penalty it would otherwise impose against the employer under this article. - [8-] 7.
-Neither the commissioner nor any court shall have the authority to enjoin a [plant] facility closing, relocation, or mass layoff 54 under this article; provided, however, whenever an employer is liable pursuant to subdivision one of this section, application may be made by the attorney general in the name of the people of the state of New York to a court or justice having jurisdiction by a special proceeding to issue an injunction, and upon notice to the defendant of not less than five days, to enjoin and restrain the actions of such employer or take such other actions the attorney general may deem appropriate to enforce the provisions of subdivision one of this section.
-In connection with any such proposed application, the attorney general is authorized to take proof and make a determination of the relevant facts and to issue subpoenas in accordance with the civil practice law and rules.
+The amount of an employer's liability under subdivision one of this section, shall be reduced by the following: - (a) Any wages, except vacation moneys accrued before the period of the employer's violation, paid by the employer to the employee during the period of the employer's violation. - (b) Any voluntary and unconditional payments made by the employer to the employee that were not required to satisfy any legal obligation. - (c) Any [payments by the employer to a third party or trustee, such as premiums for health benefits or payments to a defined contribution pension plan, on behalf of and attributable to the employee for the period of the violation. - (d) Any liability paid by the employer under any applicable federal law governing notification of mass layoffs, [plant] facility closings, or relocations. - [(e)] (d) In an administrative proceeding by the commissioner, any liability paid by the employer prior to the commissioner's determination as the result of a private action brought under this article. - [(f)] (e) In a private action brought under this article, any liability paid by the employer in an administrative proceeding by the commissioner prior to the adjudication of such private action. - (a) [If an employer proves to the satisfaction of the commissioner that the act or omission that violated this article was in good faith and that the employer had reasonable grounds for believing that the act or omission was not a violation of this article, the commissioner may, in his or her discretion, reduce the amount of liability provided for in this section.
+In determining the amount of such reduction, the commissioner shall consider (a) the size of the employer; (b) the hardships imposed on employees by the violation; (a) any efforts by the employer to mitigate the violation; and (d) the grounds for the employer's belief.
+Within one year after the expiration of the COVID-19 state of emergency declared pursuant to executive order two hundred two of two thousand twenty, or within one year after any form of natural disaster, such as a flood, earthquake, or drought, an employer may make application to the commissioner for a reduction in liability imposed under this article.
+If such employer proves, to the satisfaction of the commissioner, that the mass layoff, relocation or employment loss out of which liability arose was a direct result of the two thousand nineteen coronavirus disease (COVID-19) pandemic or such executive order, or a natural disaster, as applicable, the commissioner may, in his or her discretion, reduce any liability with respect to such mass layoff, relocation or employment loss provided for in this article, including the severance obligations provided by subdivision ten of this section.
+In determining the amount of any approved reduction, the commissioner shall consider: (i) the size of the employer; (ii) the hardships imposed on employees by any and all violations; (iii) any efforts by the employer to mitigate any violation or violations and any reduction in liability to employees;